serp404/cpp_classes/README.md

 # Cpp_classes
-Realizations of some interesting C++ classes
+Implementations of some interesting C++ classes

 - In complex.cpp there is a realization of complex numbers on C++
 - In rational.cpp there is a realization of rational numbers on C++